chriswallace/UltraDAO/index.md

 ---
 layout: content
-title: About UltraDAO
+title: UltraDAO
-subtitle: How to get involved
+subtitle: A DAO for artists
 ---

 # UltraDAO

 > A DAO for the arts, by the artists.
-[Join the movement](https://discord.gg/wfyZwCugmF).
+[Join us on Discord](https://discord.gg/wfyZwCugmF).

 ## Manifesto

 UltraDAO is a group of artists and art collectors, working together to create a strong **community** through art and technology.

 The core ethos of UltraDAO is to shape and support new ways to create and experience art.

-Our desire is to bring everyone together to learn, create, evolve, and share.
-This is why art exists, and it is what reminds us that we are human.
-Our goal in the short term is to use our influence to support and promote artists who are bringing the world new perspective through their unique expression and message.
-These important artifacts will be preserved and recorded, stewarded and shared with the world.
+We use our influence to support and promote artists bringing a new perspective through unique self-expression and formats.
+We collect important digital artifacts that will be preserved and shared with the world.

+### Current Goals

-### Future goals
+Our goals are:

-As of June 2021, our goals are currently aligned with the following:

-1. Collecting NFTs with historical and intrinsic value, especially incredible art from under-represented artists
+1. Collect NFTs with historical and intrinsic value, especially incredible art from under-represented artists
-2. Building and showcasing our collection in the metaverse
+2. Build and showcasing our collection in the metaverse
-3. Growing a community and creating a strong network of creators, artists, and collectors.
+3. Grow a community and creating a strong network of creators, artists, and collectors.
-4. Releasing and selling NFTs that fund other DAO initiatives and collecting activities.
+4. Produce NFTs that fund other DAO initiatives and collecting activities.
-5. Projects and investments proposed by and voted through by DAO members.
+5. Release projects and make investments proposed by and voted through by DAO members.
-6. Crypto investments and long-term growth of our member wealth.

 ## NFT Collection